davinkevin/kodi-s3-source/README.md

 Note: For performance reasons, the file listing is fetched once every 5 minutes to reduce load on S3.
 You can force a refresh by sending a POST request to the plugin.

+## Kodi Support

+When Kodi requests the directory listing, a special HTML template is used that Kodi can parse.
+This allows using a S3 bucket as a HTTP source in Kodi.

 ## Building

 Use [xcaddy](https://github.com/caddyserver/xcaddy) to build.